seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-popular-mining-lies.md

 ![images](/images/fork-futures-2017.jpg)

 ...(tweet [here](https://x.com/Truthcoin/status/931348354545614848)) which put support for SegWit2x at about 11%.
 When the prices materialized (upon the launch of BCH), these were indeed the prices!
 (Although, admittedly, the price was pretty volatile overall.)
-But, it did hover around 11% on average, fo
+But, it did hover around 11% on average, for the period of time following Roger Ver's video endorsing BCH (and abandoning SegWit2x).

 Why was support only 11%?
 Well, at the time, *most people* didn't want to introduce the chaos of hard forks, just for a 2x benefit.
 Most people were optimistic about lightning, and wanted to give it a try -- let developers cook some stuff up.
 Necessity was the mother of invention.